Dermadry review

 Boy, was I wrong.

 Dermadry is incredibly user-friendly to set up and to use.
+It uses tap water too, which keeps it simple.
 The user manual contains step-by-step written and illustrated instructions, and their website contains additional information and several easy-to-follow YouTube videos.

 Dermadry Total components and setup